is-zq/TinyHttpServer/README.md

 # TinyHttpServer
-  This is a TinyHttpServer,which implemented using epoll.
+  This is a TinyHttpServer,which implemented using select.